Hilver/reACTlogic/readme.md

 Type: `string<keyof data>`

 When input data is an `array` of `objects`, you have to specify which property include to search for.
-It should be `string` which is key of specified data object.
+It should be `string` which is key of specified data objects.

+#### caseSensitive

+Type: `boolean`

+An addition property which distinguish queries by case sensitive.
+Default value is set to **true**.

 #### **Usage**